do-community/demo-app/README.md

 ### API Keys and Tokens

-It's common that personal access tokens or spaces access keys are set incorrectly.
+It's a common occurrence that personal access tokens or Spaces access keys are set incorrectly, and this can cause the launch script to fail or throw errors.
+This section goes over methods for troubleshooting and resolving such problems.

 #### Spaces Access Keys

-If your spaces access keys are incorrectly, you'll see sommething like the following towards the end of your `cloud-init-output.log`:
+If your Spaces access key is incorrect, you'll see something like the following near the end of your `cloud-init-output.log`:

 ```
 ...